Twins Still Have Long Minnesota Sports Betting Odds, But Team is Improved

 Journalist / Reporter

 Howard Gensler is a veteran journalist covering the Minnesota sports betting market for MinnesotaBets.com.
-Before his focus on U.S. sports betting, Howard worked at the Philadelphia Daily News, TV Guide and the Philadelphia Inquirer.
+Before his focus on US sports betting, Howard worked at the Philadelphia Daily News, TV Guide and the Philadelphia Inquirer.
 Howard is also a founding editor of bettorsinsider.com.